btcpayserver/btcpayserver/BTCPayServer.Tests/README.md

 Run `dotnet user-secrets set RunSeleniumInBrowser true` to run tests in browser.

 To switch back to headless mode (recommended) you can run `dotnet user-secrets remove RunSeleniumInBrowser`.

-To run the tests using Firefox (default is Chrome), run `dotnet user-secrets set RunSeleniumInFirefox true`.